AdibaFaiyaz/AdibaFaiyaz/README.md

 - 👋 Hi, I’m Adiba Faiyaz

-- 🌱 I’m currently a student at VITv...
+- 🌱 I’m currently a student at VITv

 - 📫 you can reach me at adibafaiyaz16@gmail.com